dzinampini/java-snippets/406_exam_prep.md

 # difference between array and array list
 -The major difference between the two is that arrays are fixed length data structure.
 But, ArrayList is variable length, which means ArrayList can grow or shrink its size dynamically.nother
--other difference is that while creating array you need to specify its size or insert elements into it to make sure size is specified.
+-array does not allow generics.
+AL allows generic data structure -other difference is that while creating array you need to specify its size or insert elements into it to make sure size is specified.
 But for ArrayList that is optional.

 # advantages of array list